-- 1. They standardize the bid requirements so that each contractor is bidding for the same amount of work - 2.
-Provide a method of measurement for portions of the work so partial payments can be made - 3.
-Help to equitably adjust the contract amount when work needs to be added or deleted
+- 1. They standardize the bid requirements so that each Contractor is bidding for the same amount of work. - 2.
+They provide a method of measurement for portions of the work so partial payments can be made. - 3.
+They help to equitably adjust the contract amount when work needs to be added or deleted.

-The contractors should compute their own quantities when estimating work, contractors who rely on bid quantities for pricing their work do so at their own risk.
+Contractors should compute their own quantities when estimating work.
+Contractors who rely on bid quantities for pricing their work do so at their own risk.

-The problem of relying on bid quantities becomes particularly acute for subcontractors and Material Suppliers who may not have easy access to the project plans and specifications.
-ADOT's Contracts & Specifications Section (C&S) posts the Project Plans and Special Provisions to their website for anyone to download.
+The problem of relying on bid quantities becomes particularly acute for Subcontractors and Material Suppliers who may not have easy access to the project plans and specifications.
+ADOT's Contracts & Specifications Section (C&S) will sell Project Plans and Special Provisions to anyone at a nominal price (usually the printing cost).
+In addition, the lobby area of C&S contains large tables where people can review plans and specifications without having to purchase them.